stubhohm/3CX_Topology_GeneratorV0.5/README.txt

     it can reach via the directed graph.

 While clicking and holding a node with either L or R Click
-    - "j" pulls direct children to the parent
+    - "j" or scrolling down pulls direct children to the parent
-    - "k" pushes direct children from the parent
+    - "k" or scrolling up pushes direct children from the parent
     - "l" will lock the node to prevent pushing or pulling but it can still be dragged manually

 While only left clicking and holding a node
     - "i" will print an info dump to terminal depnding on the node